tomhervieu9/tomhervieu9/README.md

-Hey there 😃, my name is Thomas but I sometimes go by Tom
+Hey there 😃, my name is Thomas but I sometimes go by Tom.

-Searching for roles in data eng/ web development / general programming (especially if crypto related)

 **My programming experience can be summed up as:**
-2 years data engineering (Georgia Tech)
+2 years data engineering at Georgia Tech
-3 years software development (PlayAGS)
+3 years C# game SDK developer
-6 months web development (The Odin Project)
+2 years TypeScript/React/PixiJS Game Developer

 📫 Feel Free to reach me at tom.hervieu@gmail.com